thanasisn/SDR_enhancement_LAP/article/article_doc.md

 c), suggesting a significant variability in cloud patterns over the area, possibly associated to changes in climate.

-We have to note that the excess irradiation related to the CE events can not be directly linked to the total energy balance of the atmosphere.
+We have to note that the excess irradiation related to the CE events cannot be directly linked to the total energy balance of the atmosphere.
 The net solar radiation of the region is not increased, but is rather redistributed through the CE events.
 This is also depicted by the ECE irradiance values, which can exceed the equivalent clear sky irradiance